Madrid-Chamartín-Clara Campoamor railway station

-The Estación de Madrid-Chamartín Clara Campoamor or Madrid Chamartín is the second major railway station in Madrid, Spain.
+The Estación de Madrid-Chamartín Clara Campoamor is the second major railway station in Madrid, Spain.
 Located on the northern side of the city, it was built between 1970 and 1975, but more work was carried on into the early 1980s.
 It then superseded Atocha station, which is located just south of the city centre.
 However, as the AVE network expanded with a hub at Atocha, Chamartin again became Madrid's second station by passenger volume.

 It hosts the railway networks connecting Madrid and north-western Spain, the AVE (high-speed line) from Madrid to Segovia, Valladolid and León and many Cercanías lines (commuter rail), as well as the international line to Lisbon.
 There are also connections with Atocha.
+Since July 2022, both stations are connected by a direct tunnel.
 Under the railway station is Chamartín Metro Station, linking with lines 1 and 10 of the Madrid Metro, also for travelling to Madrid City Centre.

+Since September, 2022 Chamartin also holds the East and South East high speed lines that connect Madrid with Murcia and the Valencian Community.

 Renfe trains platforms and destinations

-Chamartín Renfe train station has 21 platforms, numbered West to East.
+Chamartín Renfe train station has 21 platforms, numbered from west to east.

 Most of the trains attach to the following platforms: